Notice period for temporary agency workers: everything about your rights upon dismissal and termination of the temporary employment contract

 5. Choose the contact method that suits you

 Would you prefer to discuss things directly by phone, request a call back, or receive advice by email?
-Most law firms or unions offer multiple contact options so you can get the right help at your own pace.
+Most law firms or trade unions offer multiple contact options so you can get the right help at your own pace.

 Are you, as a temporary agency worker about to be dismissed, or do you have questions about your rights?
 A legal process usually follows clear steps, so you know exactly what to expect.

-1. No-obligation initial consultation
+1. No-obligation intake consultation

 2. Analysis and tailored advice

-3. Negotiation with the temp agency
+3. Negotiation with the staffing agency

-4. Formalizing the agreements
+4. Recording the agreements

 The negotiation process usually proceeds step by step: